Sylvain971/learncssthehardway/README.md

 ## Formatting advice

 ### Writting CSS
-CSS should be written in a separated file for a more mantainable website.
+* CSS should be written in a separated file for a more mantainable website.
-Divide up the styling into two different categories : global styles that will apply in many different places in order to create greater consistency, and individual sections that are self-contained modules of functionality or content.
+* Divide up the styling into two different categories : global styles that will apply in many different places in order to create greater consistency, and individual sections that are self-contained modules of functionality or content.
-Keep properties alphabetized, it will help find things much faster.
+* Group all styles that relate to the same part of the site in the same place, and to be extra helpful add in a comment or two that explains what the styles are for
-Be consistent : if using dashes as separators, use them everywhere, don’t mix them with underscores or camelcase.
+* Be consistent in the naming convention : if using dashes as separators, use them everywhere, don’t mix them with underscores or camelcase.
+* Keep the number of selectors in a declaration under three for a good readability and limit the work the browser has to do to render the page.
+* Keep properties alphabetized, it will help find things much faster.

 ### Naming classes and ids
 Think in terms of how something functions or what its intent is, and it’s usually best to be specific.
 Make reference to a specific kind of element on the page.
 The names should be based on what the intended purpose is of the element on the page and should be very descriptive.